 The difficulty is that once the aggregate limits kick in, they ban all contributions of any amount.
 But Congress's selection of a \$5,200 base limit indicates its belief that contributions of that amount or less do not create a cognizable risk of corruption.
 If there is no corruption concern in giving candidates up to \$5,200 each, it is difficult to understand how a tenth candidate can be regarded as corruptible if given \$1,801, and all other corruptible if given a dime.
 And if there is no risk that additional candidates will be corrupted by donations of up to \$5,200, then the Government must defend the aggregate limits by demonstrating that they prevent circumvention of the base limits.
 The problem is that they do not serve that function in any meaningful way.
-In light of the various statutes and regulations currently in effect, Buckley's fear that an individual might "contribute massive amounts of money to a particular candidate, is far too speculative.
+In light of the various statutes and regulations currently in effect, Buckley's fear that an individual might "contribute massive amounts of money to a particular candidate through the use of unearmarked contributions" to entities likely to support the candidate, is far too speculative.
 And-importantly-we "have never accepted mere conjecture as adequate to carry a First Amendment burden."